CCI-MOC/hil/docs/developer-guidelines.md

-Any functionality that is intended to be externally visible (ie - available through the REST API) will need to be exposed by decorating a function with the `@rest_call` decorator, [available in rest.py](https://github.com/CCI-MOC/hil/blob/master/haas/rest.py).
+Any functionality that is intended to be externally visible (ie - available through the REST API) will need to be exposed by decorating a function with the `@rest_call` decorator, [available in rest.py](https://github.com/CCI-MOC/hil/blob/master/hil/rest.py).
 This tells the framework the URL path and HTTP method which should be mapped to that function, and also specifies how the arguments should be verified.

-Please [see the documentation there](rest_api.html) for additional information on the specifics, as well as [api.py]( https://github.com/CCI-MOC/hil/blob/master/haas/rest.py) for a number of examples.
+Please [see the documentation there](rest_api.html) for additional information on the specifics, as well as [api.py]( https://github.com/CCI-MOC/hil/blob/master/hil/rest.py) for a number of examples.
 Of special note is that every externally-visible function must supply a `Schema` which explicitly specifies the method for verifying all URL and body arguments.
-In HaaS, all body arguments are required to be JSON.
+In HIL, all body arguments are required to be JSON.

 ## Often-used code
 In certain cases, one will encounter heavily repeated code that gets run once per API call such as this: